iot-lab/iot-lab/gazebo-view/README.md

 to visualize an other IoT-LAB site or part of a site.
 All the description files respect the [sdf format](http://sdformat.org)

-A template file, empty.world, can help you to write your own file.
+A template file, `words/template_site.world`, can help you to write your own file.
 Then, you need to:

-- Describe turtlebot2_dock pose in worlds/mysite.world
+- Describe turtlebot2_dock pose (x y z roll pitch yaw) in worlds/mysite.world

 - Describe an other 3D environnement, like `models/corridorJ/`, using the [building editor of gazebo](http://gazebosim.org/tutorials?tut=building_editor&cat=build_world)